-The presented document is therefore designed to foster a greater understanding of the morality of conscientiousness, specifically with regard to harm done to the innocent.
-Thus, it preserves the protections of life and property inherent to a moral society; it limits to local precincts the scope of our political ambitions; and it maximizes the public accountability placed upon both our leaders and upon ourselves.
+The presented constitutional document is therefore designed to foster a greater understanding of the morality of conscientiousness, specifically with regard to harm done to the innocent.
+Thus it preserves the protections of life and property inherent to a moral society; it limits to local precincts the scope of our political ambitions; and it maximizes the public accountability placed upon both our leaders and upon ourselves.

 Citizens shall retain the right to form workers unions whenever the labor at issue is a service for which any citizen can refuse to pay by refusing the service itself and the product of such service.

-(The above provision effectively abolishes public service workers unions, which use the power of the state to exact payments for services from tax-paying citizens who do not need or use those services.)
+(The provision above effectively abolishes public service workers unions, which use the power of the state to exact payments for services from tax-paying citizens who do not need or use those services.)

 Lawful unions shall retain the right to strike whenever an interruption in work would not endanger public safety, withhold labor for which a prospective striker was previously paid, or withhold a service or product for which a person cannot lawfully refuse to pay.